tamas-borbath/tamas-borbath.github.io/content/authors/admin/_index.md

     url: https://www.energyville.be/en/research/electrical-networks

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD researcher in Power Engineering based in Brussels, Belgium.
+bio: I am a PhD researcher in Power Engineering based in Belgium.

 # Interests to show in About widget
 interests: